 Typically, most educational and training efforts are spent developing behavioral skills or cognitive knowledge.
 However, character is in the heart.
 Character deals with our greater purpose and identity.
 To develop character in our companies and stakeholders, we have to also focus on developing the heart.

 Employees want most to be a part of a company that 1) has impact beyond the bottom line, 2) cares broadly for its stakeholders, and 3) has a mindset for growth (Allen & Bryant, 2012).
 A company with 100 employees and average turnover loses over $400,000 annually from employee turnover.
 Improving turnover just 2 points will save $48,000 per year.

 Allen, D. G., & Bryant, P. C. (2012).
 Managing Employee Turnover: Dispelling Myths and Fostering Evidence-Based Retention Strategies.

-Employees respond to corporate character and purpose with increased effort.
+Employees respond to corporate character and purpose with increased effort and production.

 Innovation, creativity, and generative learning rely on

 This moves team members from compliance to commitment